waltervanheuven/psychopy-on-M1/README.md

 rm ~/.psychopy3/userPrefs.cfg
 ```

+## Status

 After fixing `getTime()` and installing `pyo` from source (with fix), playing movies and audio works!
-Tested several PsychoPy experiments, and so far things seem to work well.
+Tested several PsychoPy experiments, and so far things seem to work.